vq-clininger/VoltaiqDataFormat/README.md

 Other optional metadata entries can be seen in the [Voltaiq Data Format Specification](https://github.com/vq-clininger/VoltaiqDataFormat/blob/main/Voltaiq%20Data%20Format.pdf).

 ## Data
 After the Metadata Header and the "[DATA START]" line, the remainder of the file should contain a data header followed by time-series performance data.
+Sample files can be seen in the [Raw Test data files](https://github.com/vq-clininger/VoltaiqDataFormat/blob/main/VDF_Voltaiq_EV_HPPC_Cell01.xlsx) directory.

 ### Data Header
 The Data Header begins on the line directly after the "[DATA START]" line.
 The data header is two sequential lines that describe the measurement and unit associated with the measurement.
 The data header and all data lines are delimited by a tab character.
 The order of the columns is not important, they can come in any order.

 The first data header line contains labels for each data column.
 Some common examples of this might be: “Voltage”, “Current”, or “Power”.
 The second data header line contains units for each column, from the list of supported units provided by Voltaiq (see Appendix A).
-If a unit is desired that is not currently supported by Voltaiq, let us know (support@voltaiq.com) and we can prioritize building support for it within our platform.
+If a unit is desired that is not currently supported by Voltaiq, let us know (community@voltaiq.com).
 ### Data Columns
 Data columns are the time series data that will be imported and displayable in the Voltaiq Application.
 ### Data Columns (REQUIRED)